Skip to content

 hessian=params_hessian_subject, fit=fits_type1_subject,

-execution_time=np.sum([fits_type1_subject[s].execution_time for s in range(self.data.nsubjects)])
+execution_time=np.sum([fits_type1_subject[s].execution_time for s in range(self.data.n_subjects)])

 )